smohdarif/jas_helm_install/values/For_PROD_Setup/README.md

 ---

-Now construct the value.yaml you will finally use:
+Below steps outline the above mentioned step-by-step approach to improvise the values.yaml  you will finally use:

 Ref: https://github.com/jfrog/charts/blob/master/stable/artifactory/values-large.yaml

 File mentioned below are in [For_PROD_Setup](values/For_PROD_Setup)

 1. Start with the 1_artifactory-values-small.yaml for TEST environment or 1_artifactory-values-large.yaml for PROD environment